 - Placement and design features provide ample sunlight and passive solar benefits.

-- The Welcome Center received the 2011 Minnesota Construction Association’s award.
+- Upon completion, the Welcome Center received the 2011 Minnesota Construction Association Award.

-Opened in fall 2013, the LEED-Gold certified Green Prairie Community is an innovative living and learning environment that complements Morris’s focus on environmental sustainability.
-Environmentally friendly features include:
+Opened in fall 2013, the LEED-Gold certified Green Prairie Community is an innovative living and learning environment that complements UMN Morris’s focus on environmental sustainability.
+Environmentally-friendly features include:

 - Real-time energy monitoring system, which helps residents use power wisely